entropicalabs/entropica_qaoa/README.md

 ## Installation

 We assume that the user has already installed Rigetti's pyQuil package, as well as the Rigetti QVM and Quil Compiler.
-For instructions on how to do so, see the Rigetti documentation [here](http://docs.rigetti.com/en/stable/start.html).
+For instructions on how to do so, see Rigetti's documentation [here](http://docs.rigetti.com/en/stable/start.html).

 You can install the `EntropicaQAOA` package using [pip](#https://pip.pypa.io/en/stable/quickstart/):